LeninJimenezTorres/SQL/index.md

 ## IDENTIFIERS

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
 ### BEGIN WITH:

 The name or identifier should begin with:

 - A letter
 - Underscore ( _ )
-- At sign ( @ )
+- At sign ( @ ), used for variables on TransactSQL.
-- Number sign or Hash ( # )
+- Number sign or Hash ( # ), used for objects tempdb.

  The two last are considered like special characters to other target, because this it is prefered not used them, but thay are allowed.

+### SUBSEQUENT CHARACTERS:

+They are allowed:

+- Letters
+- Numbers
+- @, _, #, $

+### NOT ALLOWED

+- Not with "DATABASE"
+- Not with "TABLE"
+- Not with "SCHEMA"
+- Not with "COLUMN"
+- Not spaces
+- Not another special characters

+### MAXIMUM LENGTH

+The identifiers should have less of 128 characters.

+### ADVISES

+Use:

+- CamelCase, for instance: LordMortem
+- Underscore separate, for instance: my_table
+- Hybrid with the both two last, for instance: My_Table

+Avoid:

+- Avoid use delimited identifiers, for instance: [My table]

+## DATA TYPES

 ```markdown
 Syntax highlighted code block